0xrsydn/cover-letter-gen/README.md

 ## Live Demo

-You can check my live demo hosted on [Hugging Face Spaces](https://huggingface.co/spaces/0xrsydn/cover-letter-gen) 🤗
+You can check my live demo hosted on Hugging Face Space.
+There is two version currently which is based on text input only, [First Version](https://huggingface.co/spaces/0xrsydn/cover-letter-gen) and [Second Version](https://huggingface.co/spaces/0xrsydn/cover-letter-gen-v2) (RAG feature).

 ## Contributing